Guide to Hiking and Camping in Landmannalaugar

 This is the list of hikes I put on my shortlist the first time I visited Landmannalaugar.
 I will link the dedicated post for each of the hikes I’ve already been to.
 For the others, I will link the related GPS track so that you can get the information on the trail from there.

-- Blahnukur – (click here for my hike report): also known as blue peak, this hike offers fantastic 360 degrees views from the top of the mountain over the surrounding landscape and the Brennisteinsalda Volcano.
+• Blahnukur – (click here for my hike report): also known as Blue Peak, this hike offers fantastic 360-degree views from the top of the mountain over the surrounding landscape and the Brennisteinsalda Volcano.

 Photography gear for Landmannalaugar